 Sustainable development supports principles of social responsibility and equity.
-Williams believes that the concept of equity is essential to the attainment of sustainability.
 This includes equity among nations, within nations, between humans and other species, as well as between present and future generations.

 Sustainable development is, at the same time, a decision-making process, a way of thinking, a philosophy, and an ethic.
 Compromise is an important idea that underlies the decision-making process within a sustainable development approach.
 In order to achieve the necessary balance among human health and well-being, the environment, and the economy, some compromises will be necessary.